HexaEngine/Hexa.NET.ImGui/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements or new features, feel free to submit a pull request or open an issue.

+## Credits

+[ImGui.NET](https://github.com/ImGuiNET/ImGui.NET/) for the JSON parsing of the cimgui metadata.

 ## License